talkdai/dialog/README.md

 - category
 - subcategory: used to customize the prompt for specific questions
 - question
-- content: used to generate the embeding
+- content: used to generate the embedding

 **example:**